Maykonn/page-info-js/README.md

 - A Javascript error detected,
 - DOM loading percentage changes,
 - Document is completely loaded(or interactive, loading, etc).
+- When a mutation happens on page(when a new element is created on page for example)

 You can work with information about time too: